R2 Loss: Range Restriction Loss for Model Compression and Quantization

-\item Soft-min-max range-regularization: In this approach, we propose an asymmetric range regularization, to eliminate the constraint on the magnitude of weights and strictly enforce it on the range of weights.
-We hypothesize that such a technique will improve asymmetrically quantized models using techniques such as DKM \cite{cho2021dkm}.
+\textbf{Soft-min-max \name }: In this approach, we propose an asymmetric \name, to eliminate the constraint on the magnitude of weights and strictly enforce it on the range of weights.
+We hypothesize that such a technique will improve asymmetrically quantized/compressed models using techniques such as DKM \cite{cho2021dkm}.
 The loss for a given weight W is described in \cref{eq:sminmax}.
-Here temperature $\alpha$ is a learnable parameter per layer. $e^{-\alpha}$ term in the regularization loss $L_{reg}$, encourages temperature $\alpha$ to increase during training time optimization process to approach hard-min-max regularization towards the end of train time optimization.